 2021-2024 Flying-Fox Roost Management in Queensland Program

-The program will be delivered through six competitive rounds over four years (2021-2024), enabling councils to access funding twice annually over this period.
+The program is being delivered through six competitive rounds over four years (2021-2024), enabling councils to access funding twice annually over this period.

-As councils are at different stages of the flying-fox roost management process, the grants program provides funding through three distinct but complementary streams.
+As councils are at different stages of the flying-fox roost management process, the grant program provides funding through three distinct but complementary streams.

 - Stream 1: Immediate/high-priority actions—grants to assist councils to carry out immediate high-priority works while longer-term arrangements are developed.

-- Stream 2: Development of roost management plans—grants to assist councils to develop long-term roost management plans for their LGA.
+- Stream 2: Development of roost management plans—grants to assist councils to develop long-term roost management plans for their local government area (LGA).
 Management plans will address particular problem roosts and provide a holistic guide to adaptive management options for roosts over the entire LGA.

 - Stream 3: Implementation of roost management plans—grants to assist councils to implement roost management actions (identified within their management plans) to mitigate the impacts of flying fox roosts and encourage their communities to co-exist with flying-foxes.

-Round 1, 2 and 3 of the program are closed and successful applicants have been selected.
-For further information on Round 1, 2 and 3 please refer to the Department of Environment and Science grant page.
+Round 1, 2, 3 and 4 of the program have closed and successful applicants have been selected.
+For further information on Round 1, 2, 3 and 4 please refer to the DES grant page.

 For further information regarding eligibility requirements and advice on preparing an application, please contact the Department of Environment and Science at email@example.com or visit the DES website.